JillAshey/JillAshey_Putnam_Lab_Notebook/_posts/2022-03-22-Slide-Scanner-Protocol.md

 ### Before:

-- Contact Geoff Williams (manager of the facility; email xxxx) to set up payment methods and other logistics.
-Schedule a time to complete slide scanner training with Geoff - this needs to be done before using.
+- Contact Geoff Williams (manager of the facility; email xxxx) to see if the scanner is available, as well as set up payment methods and other logistics (cc Hollie on these emails).
+- Schedule a time to complete slide scanner training with Geoff - this needs to be done before using the slide scanner independently.
 - Slide scanner is in Sidney Frank Hall for Life Sciences, BioMedCenter, room BMC 005.
 Building & slide scanner room require swipe access w/ Brown ID.
 	- Get a temporary Brown ID (talk to Geoff) or have one of the Brown researchers let you in (which is a little annoying, I would just try to get the ID).
 - Make account and sign up for slide scanner sessions on [iLabs](https://brown.ilab.agilent.com/landing/1314